ThomasNoel0710/Homework_Maqiji/README.md

 For personal use.

-This is my homework record, including some problem solutions from leetcode.
-The file name refers the same number as these problems on leetcode website.
+This is my homework record, including some problem solutions from LeetCode.
+The file names correspond to the problem numbers on the LeetCode website.